-As a finalist in the REIQ Awards for Excellence for nine years, Shannon Harvey took the prestigious title of REIQ’s 2021 Salesperson of the Year in her tenth year of nominating.
+After being a finalist in the REIQ Awards for Excellence for nine years running, Shannon Harvey finally struck gold when she won the REIQ Residential Salesperson of the Year award back-to-back in 2021 and 2022.

 REIQ had the chance to talk with Harvey - Lead Agent at Place Bulimba - to discuss her journey and what it meant to achieve this award.

-Having 20 years of experience in the real estate industry, Harvey shares her experiences and feelings during this time and what this award means to the industry.
+Having 20 years of experience in the real estate industry, Harvey shares her experiences and feelings when she first won Residential Salesperson of the Year in 2021 and what it meant to the industry.

 "It certainly meant a lot and, because I've been trying so hard to win it, I really feel like it's an industry-recognisable accolade," she says.